lolmadmaxx/lamba/README.md

 ```

 This saves parameters that can be placed into
 `examples/esp32_inference.c` for deployment on an ESP32.
+A matching C
+training program can be found under `c_examples/nilm_train.c`.

 ## C Implementation Details